Skip to content

 where taskId is the ID of the newly created task.
 This value must be used in all the subsequent requests about the task.

-where taskId is the ID of the task obtained in response to the task creation request.
+• taskId is the ID of the task obtained when creating the task

 {